Should Walgreens Leave Rite Aid At The Merger Altar? (Encore Piece)

 He mentioned that the new deal terms were favorable to Walgreens because of the following:

-A) There is a provision where if Rite Aid's (NYSE:RAD) TTM EBITDA falls below $1 billion the deal termination fee drops from $325 million to $162.5 million).
+A) There is a provision where if Rite Aid's TTM EBITDA falls below $1 billion the deal termination fee drops from $325 million to $162.5 million.

 C) Both parties agreed to no litigation.

-D) FRED is obligated to buy any additional RAD store required for divestiture for FTC clearance.
+D) FRED is obligated to buy any additional RAD stores required for divestiture for FTC clearance.

 E) WBA only has to divest RAD stores and no WBA stores.

-F) RAD may not "go shop" a better deal, but can respond to any unsolicited offers.
+F) RAD may not "go shop" for a better deal, but can respond to any unsolicited offers.

 G) The deal termination date is set for July 31, 2017.